contefranz/contefranz.github.io/README.md

 ### Hi, I am Francesco! 👋

-I am an Assistant Professor of Data Science and Accounting Information Systems at Bocconi University.
+I am an Assistant Professor of Accounting Analytics and Data Science at the Department of Accounting at Bocconi University.

+I am also a fellow at the Bocconi Institute for Data Science and Analyics.

 I try to understand what companies (and managers) write in their reports using Natural Language Processing techniques.